The History of Slim Pickins

 The mile marker three ended up being some of the runner’s turning point, since once you passed MM# 3, and went downhill, you were more of less committed.
 In other words, once you go down Mile 3 Hill, you might as well trudge on out to MM8 and make the turn.

 We had 8 finishers of the OP50K, now known as the “Gate 2-8-X2” Challenge.
+This challenge is open to anyone, we are working on a website for this.
 All you have to do is follow the pretty simple rules: Start at the Brown Gate at the LH sign, go to mile 8, come back, and repeat.
 Do this in one 24 hour period.
 Time spent refueling in Ohiopyle counts, you can’t subtract that.
 Report results of time and date achieved.

 The training schedule was supposed to be longer on Friday, and then “ten” miles on Saturday, but I figured some extra mileage-especially at a hiking pace, with a full stomach-would be okay.